PTQTP: Post-Training Quantization to Trit-Planes for Large Language Models: Methodology

+This measure guides dynamic updates to \(\lambda_{i}\) with the constraint \(\lambda_{i,new} = \lambda_{i} \leq \lambda_{\text{max}} (:= 1.0)\) when $\kappa_{i,approx} < 10^{6}$.
 This adaptation mitigates under-regularization (leading to singularity and unstable solutions) and over-regularization (causing excessive coefficient shrinkage), ensuring robustness across weight blocks with varying numerical conditions.
 Furthermore, the optimal scaling coefficients $\alpha_i$ are then found by solving the following optimization problem:

 Where $\theta_{i}$ is a crucial variable that represents the intermediate solution to the scaling coefficients in the process of updating $\alpha_i$.
 In addition, \(\lambda_{i}\|\theta_i\|_F^2\) is the regularization term that penalizes large values of coefficients \(\theta_i\).
 The Frobenius norm term represents the squared error between the linear combination of the \(W_i\) and $\hat{W}_i$, where \(S_{i}\) incorporates the current iteration's trit-plane values.
-We adapt \(\lambda_i\) using Eq. \eqref{eqn:lamda_i}, aligning regularization strength with local weight properties.
 Specifically, we perform the optimization steps $\leq T_{max}$.
 Each update step is designed to not increase the Frobenius norm \( \| W - \hat{W} \|_F^2 \).
 By ensuring that this norm monotonically decreases, we can guarantee that the algorithm will converge to a local minimum.
 Therefore, we refine trit-plane elements through local exhaustive search, updating \(T_{i,j}^{(k)}\) to the value in \(c_m \in \{-1, 0, 1\}\) that minimizes squared error: